BarbechoGonzalez/robotica2015/README.md

 Victor Gonzalez Breña

 This controller is created for Robex, the robot used in robotics subject at UEx.

-Created using KDevelop and QT-Designer, using C++.
+Created with Kevelop and QT-Designer, using C++.

 It've been made using component-oriented programming.
 RCIS simulator it's needed in order to use it.